YeongCC/Foodtiger_Mobile_App/README.md

 * php

 ## PHP
-- put the foodtiger folder to your xampp/hotdocs
+- put the <a href="https://github.com/YeongCC/Foodtiger_Mobile_App/tree/main/foodtiger">foodtiger folder</a>  to your xampp/hotdocs
 - import sql into localhost